-19. Other housing assistance.
-An assisted family, or members of the family, may not receive Section 8 tenant-based assistance while receiving another housing subsidy, for the same unit or for a different unit, under any duplicative (as determined by HUD or in accordance with HUD requirements) federal, state or local housing assistance program.
+19. Other housing assistance: an assisted family, or members of the family, may not receive HCV tenant-based assistance while receiving another housing subsidy, for the same unit or for a different unit, under any duplicative (as determined by HUD or in accordance with HUD requirements) federal, state or local housing assistance program.

 The Hearing Officer will, within ten working days, give a final written decision to the family.
 The decision will be mailed to the family at the address the family has on file with DHA.

 If the family or DHA fails to appear at the scheduled hearing, the Hearing Officer may make a determination that the party has waived his right to a hearing.
 Both DHA and the family shall be notified of the determination by the Hearing Officer.

 The Hearing Officer shall require DHA, the family, counsel, and other participants or spectators to conduct themselves in an orderly fashion.
 Failure to comply with the directions of the Hearing Officer to obtain order may result in exclusion from the proceedings or in a decision adverse to the interest of the disorderly party and granting or denial of the relief sought, as appropriate.

 DHA is not bound by a hearing decision concerning:

 1).
 A matter of which DHA is not required to provide for an informal hearing.

 2).
 A matter in excess of the authority of the person conducting the hearing.

 3).
 A determination which is or may subsequently be ruled contrary to program regulations, handbook requirements of state, federal or local law.

 If DHA should determine it is not bound by such a hearing decision, it will promptly notify the family of the decision in writing and of the reasons for the determination.